mfzhang412/CapstoneProject/Gravity/README.txt

 Project Title: Interaction of systems in space

-Description: This project models the interaction between multiple systems in space.
-It is an interactive program in which the user is able to modify different aspects of the systems.
+Description: This project models the interaction between multiple systems in space (one frame is one second).

 Purpose of Project: To model the interactions of systems in space to better understand the relationships between multiple orbiting objects in space.